piroor/tweet.sh/README.md

 ACCESS_TOKEN_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx
 ~~~

-If there is a key file named `tweet.client.key` in the current directory, `tweet.js` will load it.
+If there is a key file named `tweet.client.key` in the current directory, `tweet.sh` will load it.
 Otherwise, the file `~/.tweet.client.key` will be used as the default key file.

 ## Usage